§ 1 · Verdict

 Verdict

 PayHOA is the clear choice for self-managed HOA boards.
 AppFolio's pricing, minimum requirements, and professional management focus make it inaccessible and impractical for volunteer boards.
-For reserve fund compliance alongside core management, BoardStack ($20–$99/mo) adds what PayHOA lacks.
+For reserve fund compliance alongside core management, BoardStack ($29-$149/mo billed annually) adds what PayHOA lacks.
+For self-managed boards evaluating these tools because financial governance is the real gap, BoardStack is the stronger fit: it combines fund separation, reserve compliance tracking, and board-operable workflows in one system.

 Frequently asked